GC AI

 Vault

-Harvey's most differentiated feature.
+Harvey’s most differentiated feature.
 Vault is a secure document repository and bulk analysis engine built for large-scale review across large document sets simultaneously.
 It runs in two modes.
 Review returns tabular per-file answers across a document set.
 Ask returns consolidated cross-document answers to a single query.
 A third mode, Deep Analysis, generates comprehensive cited reports across all vault content.
-Vault syncs with iManage, SharePoint, and Box.
+Vault syncs with iManage, SharePoint, and Google Drive.

 The use case it was built for: M&A due diligence at volume, across data rooms, financing packages, and disclosure schedules.
 For in-house teams running frequent acquisitions or managing large regulatory document sets, Vault is the most compelling part of the Harvey suite.